complexity-methods/CSA-assignments/ASSIGNMENTS_D2_basicNLTSA.md

 names(yy) <- noises
 tmp<- data.frame(yy,check.names = FALSE)

-plotTS_multi(tmp, ylabel = "log-log slope")
+plotTS_multi(tmp, ylabel = "Scaling exponent alpha")
 ```

 ![](ASSIGNMENTS_D2_basicNLTSA_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

+## Three time series

 We are going to analyse 3 different time series using different techniques.
-The goal is to describe the dynamics, temporal patterns (if any) and perhaps other characteristics of these time series.
+The goal is to describe the dynamics, temporal patterns (if any) and perhaps other interesting characteristics of these time series.

 **Importing data**